savya08/Machine-Learning-Algorithms/README.md

   - **Linear Regression using Stochastic Gradient Descent:**
   The gradient is computed using a single training sample.
   **NOTE:** BGD takes steps directly towards the minima of the cost function (which is a convex function of theta), while SGD moves towards the minima in a noisy manner and does not converge exactly to the global minima (but attains a value fairly close to it).
 However, SGD is faster than BGD and is thus used while training the model using a large number of training samples.

+- **K-Nearest Neighbours:**
+Supervised learning algorithm used for classification.